samael98/Stardox/README.md

 </p>

 ## About [Stardox](https://github.com/0xprateek/stardox)
 Stardox is an advanced github stargazers information gathering tool.
-It scraps Github for information and display them in list tree view.It can be used for collecting information of your's/someones repository stargazers details.The program is basically written is python.
+It scraps Github for information and display them in list tree view.It can be used for collecting information of your's/someones repository stargazers details.The program is basically written in python.

 ##### What data it fetchs :